Quantum-statistical transport phenomena in memristive computing architectures: Theoretical treatment of dynamic disorder

-The single and two band models shown in Fig.~\ref{gini_demonstration} are used to demonstrate the effectiveness of the Gini coefficient in detecting localization.
-These model systems serve as a benchmark, establishing the efficacy of the Gini coefficient in capturing the mobility edge from first principles.
-In the three-dimensional, single-band case, there is a well known transition to a fully transportless phase when the disorder strength $W$ reaches $16.5/t$~\cite{brandes2003}, with $t$ setting the kinetic energy scale.
-This is reflected in the left panel by the Gini coefficient tending towards unity inside the localized phase $W=20$.
-Similar trends are seen in the two band model shown in the center panel of Fig.~\ref{gini_demonstration}.
+The density of states and Gini coefficient as a function of disorder are shown in the panels of Figure~\ref{fig:gini_demonstration}.
+The density of states is shown by the solid lines and the Gini coefficient by the points.
+In all three panels, the abscissa is absolute and physical.
+The ordinate for the Gini coefficient is absolute, but the ordinate for the density of states is only internally relative and arbitrary.
+The leftmost panel shows the single band model; the center panel the two-band model; and the right panel shows the DFT result for Nb$_2$O$_5$.
+The single and two band models shown in Figure~\ref{fig:gini_demonstration} are again used as a benchmark.
 For zero disorder, the Gini coefficient is uniform, and the insulating gap is clearly visible.
 As the disorder is increased to $W=3$, the Gini coefficient spikes for states near the chemical potential, then quickly decays at higher energy.
-This demonstrates that in principle, we can resolve a mobility edge, and this will also be seen in the first principles simulation.
+This demonstrates that in principle, we can resolve a mobility edge.
 The right panel shows the first principles result for Nb$_2$O$_5$.
 At $W=0$ eV, there is an insulating gap in the density of states and the Gini coefficient.
 As the disorder is increased to $W=3$ eV, the gap begins to close but remains finite, and the Gini coefficient of the in-gap states spikes.
 At $W=5$ eV, states completely span the gap.
 In clean systems, this would be an indication of metallic behavior.
 However, the extent to which states inside the gap couple to all other states is greatly reduced, indicated by a tendency of the Gini coefficient towards unity.
-This situation greatly reduces the number of conducting channels available.
+This situation greatly reduces the number of conducting channels available, and indicates phase-coherent localization of these mid gap states.